SAP-samples/teched2022-AD261/exercises/1_CreateActionProject/README.md

       ![](images/ActionProject_06.png)

-    - Select **POST** option for **/A_SalesOrder** API
+    - From the filtered list of APIs, select **POST** option for **/A_SalesOrder** API
       - Click **Add**

         ![](images/ActionProject_07.png)

-6. Action editor will be opened with the selected APIs which can be further configured based on the requirement
+6. Action editor will be opened with the selected APIs which can be further configured based on the requirements:

     - To update the project name, click on the **pencil icon** next to the project name.
-This name will help you search from your APIs once published in API repository.
+    > This action project name will help you search your action project from your API list, once published in action repository.

     ![](images/ActionProject_08.png)